yashodipmore/AgriWaste2Fuel/README.md

-# 🌾 AgriWaste2Fuel – Smart Farm Waste Tracker & Bio-Fertilizer Planner
+# AgriWaste2Fuel – Smart Farm Waste Tracker & Bio-Fertilizer Planner

 **Annam.Ai Hackathon-Based Internship Project – Group 3A**
 **Date:** 6th September 2025

 ---

-## 🚀 Project Overview
+## Project Overview

 **AgriWaste2Fuel** is an AI-powered platform that helps farmers detect, classify, and manage agricultural waste in an eco-friendly way.
 It guides them on whether to compost or convert the waste into biogas and estimates the environmental benefits like GHG emission savings and carbon credit potential.

-> ⚠️ **Note:** This is currently an idea-stage project under active brainstorming and planning.
+> ⚠️**Note:** This is currently an idea-stage project under active brainstorming and planning.
 The implementation will follow in the coming weeks.

 ---

-## 🌱 Problem Statement
+##  Problem Statement

 > **Domain:** Agriculture & Environment
 > **Challenge:** Efficient farm waste management with environmental benefit tracking.